ottogroup/palladium/addons/docker/palladium_app_image/readme.txt

-This script creates a Dockerfile and a copy of your application into the folder.
+The pld-docker-app script creates a Dockerfile and a copy of your application into the folder.
 Then it is building the docker palladium image with your application inside.

-Run "create" command with the path to your application folder and the image name as parameters:
+Run pld-docker-app with the path to your application folder and the image name as parameters:

-    ./create.sh <path_to_app_folder> ottogroup/palladium_base:0.9.1 myname/my_palladium_app:1.0
+    pld-docker-app <path_to_app_folder> ottogroup/palladium_base:0.9.1 myname/my_palladium_app:1.0

 Application folder structure:
 .